Fun Fact Learned at Spy Museum Washington DC

 Spy Museum’s Mission

-The mission of the International Spy Museum is to educate the public about espionage and intelligence in an engaging way and to provide a context that fosters understanding of its important role in and impact on current and historic events.
+The mission of the International Spy Museum is to educate the public about espionage and intelligence in an engaging way and to provide a context that fosters an understanding of its important role in and impact on current and historic events.

-They do this with great exhibits, hands on equipment and videos.
+They do this with great exhibits, hands-on equipment, and videos.